-- (a) co-location (physical) means physical access to space in order to install, maintain or repair equipment, at premises owned or controlled and used by a supplier to supply public telecommunications services; - (b) co-location (virtual) means the ability to lease and control equipment of a supplier of public telecommunications services for the purpose of interconnecting with that supplier or accessing its unbundled network elements;
+co-location (physical) means physical access to space in order to install, maintain, or repair equipment at premises owned or controlled and used by a major supplier to supply public telecommunications services;

+co-location (virtual) means the ability to lease and control equipment of a major supplier of public telecommunications services for the purpose of interconnecting with that supplier or accessing its unbundled network elements;
-Subject to Legal Review for Accuracy, Clarity, and Consistency June 28, 2004

-- (c) commercial mobile services means public telecommunications services supplied through mobile wireless means; - (d) cost-oriented means based on cost, and may include a reasonable profit, and may involve different cost methodologies for different facilities or services; - (e) dialing parity means the ability of an end-user to use an equal number of digits to access a like public telecommunications service, regardless of which public telecommunications services supplier the end-user chooses; - (f) end-user means a final consumer of or final subscriber to a public telecommunications service; - (g) enterprise means an entity constituted or organized under the applicable law of a Party, whether for profit or not for profit, and whether privately or government owned or controlled.
-Forms that an enterprise may take include a corporation, trust, partnership, sole proprietorship, branch, joint venture, association, or similar organization; - (h) essential facilities means facilities of a public telecommunications network or service that: - (i) are exclusively or predominantly provided by a single or limited number of suppliers, and - (ii) cannot feasibly be economically or technically substituted in order to provide a service; - (i) interconnection means linking with suppliers providing public telecommunications services in order to allow the users of one supplier to communicate with users of another supplier and to access services provided by another supplier; - (j) leased circuit means telecommunications facilities between two or more designated points that are set aside for the dedicated use of, or availability to, a particular customer or other user. - (k) major supplier means a supplier of public telecommunications services that has the ability to materially affect the terms of participation (having regard to price and supply) in the relevant market for public telecommunications services as a result of

-Subject to Legal Review for Accuracy, Clarity, and Consistency June 28, 2004
+commercial mobile services means public telecommunications services supplied through mobile wireless means:

+cost-oriented means based on cost, and may include a reasonable profit, and may involve different cost methodologies for different facilities or services;

+dialing parity means the ability of an end-user to use an equal number of digits to access a like public telecommunications service, regardless of which public telecommunications service supplier the end-user chooses;

+end-user means a final consumer of or final subscriber to a public telecommunications service;

+enterprise means an enterprise as defined in Article 1.3 (Definitions), and a branch of an enterprise;

+essential facilities means facilities of a public telecommunications network or service that:

+- (a) are exclusively or predominantly supplied by a single or limited number of suppliers, and - (b) cannot feasibly be economically or technically substituted in order to supply a service;

+interconnection means linking with suppliers providing public telecommunications services in order to allow the users of one supplier to communicate with users of another supplier and to access services provided by another supplier;

+leased circuits means facilities between designated terminating points of a public telecommunications network leased to a user by a supplier of public telecommunications services, excluding any switching functionality controlled by the user;

+major supplier means a supplier of public telecommunications services that has the ability to materially affect the terms of participation (having regard to price and supply) in the relevant market for public telecommunications services as a result of:

-- (i) control over essential facilities or - (ii) use of its position in the market; - (1) network element means a facility or equipment used in supplying a public telecommunications service, including features, functions, and capabilities provided by means of that facility or equipment; - (m) non-discriminatory means treatment no less favorable than that accorded to any other user of like public telecommunications services in like circumstances; - (n) number portability means the ability of end-users of public telecommunications services to retain, at the same location, existing telephone numbers without impairment of quality, reliability, or convenience when switching between the same category of suppliers of public telecommunications services; - (o) person means either a natural person or an enterprise; - (p) public telecommunications service9 means any telecommunications service that a Party requires, explicitly or in effect, to be offered to the public generally.
-Such services may include inter alia, telephone and data transmission typically involving customer-supplied information between two or more points without any end-to-end change in the form or content of the customer's information, and excludes value-added services. - (q) reference interconnection offer means an interconnection offer extended by a major supplier and filed with or approved by a telecommunications regulatory body10 that is sufficiently detailed to enable a supplier of public telecommunications services that is willing to accept its rates, terms, and conditions to obtain interconnection without having to engage in negotiations with the major supplier; - (r) supplier of public telecommunications services means any provider of public telecommunications services;
+- (a) control over essential facilities or - (b) use of its position in the market;

+network element means a facility or equipment used in supplying a public telecommunications service, including features, functions, and capabilities provided by means of that facility or equipment;

+non-discriminatory means treatment no less favorable than that accorded to any other user of like public telecommunications services in like circumstances;

+number portability means the ability of end-users of public telecommunications services to retain, at the same location, existing telephone numbers without impairment of quality, reliability, or convenience when switching between the same category of suppliers of public telecommunications services:

+public telecommunications service means any telecommunications service that a Party requires, explicitly or in effect, to be offered to the public generally.
+Such services may include, inter alia, telephone and data transmission typically involving customer-supplied information between two or more points without any end-to-end change in the form or content of the customer's information.
+Public telecommunications services in the territory of the United States do not include value-added services;

-9 In Bahrain, public telecommunications services do not include services provided pursuant to a VSAT license, a paging license, a public access mobile radio services license, a value added services license, an internet exchange license, or an internet service provider license.
+reference interconnection offer means an interconnection offer extended by a major supplier and filed with or approved by a telecommunications regulatory body that is sufficiently detailed to enable a supplier of public telecommunications services that is willing to accept its rates, terms, and conditions to obtain interconnection without having to engage in negotiations with the major supplier;

+supplier of public telecommunications services means any supplier of public telecommunications services;

+telecommunications means the transmission and reception of signals by any electromagnetic means, including by photonic means;

+telecommunications regulatory body means a national body responsible for the regulation of telecommunications;

+user means a service consumer or a service supplier; and